Dora Brilliant

 Dora Vulfovna Brilliant (Дора Вульфовна Бриллиант; 1880–1907) was a Ukrainian socialist revolutionary.
 She manufactured bombs for the SR Combat Organisation, which used them to carry out assassinations against the interior minister Vyacheslav von Plehve and Grand Duke Sergei Alexandrovich.
+She struggled to reconcile her view of the necessity of political assassinations with her own discomfort with violence, believing that self-sacrifice was the only way to justify it.
+She became depressed while working on the assassinations, and after she was arrested and imprisoned for her part in them, she died in prison.

 Biography

+Early life and activism

-Dora Brilliant was born into a Ukrainian Jewish family in Kherson, in 1880.
-Despite her family refusing to provide her with an education, Brilliant went to school on her own initiative, going on to train in midwifery.
+Dora Brilliant was born into a middle-class Ukrainian Jewish family in Kherson in 1880.
+Her father was a wealthy merchant.
+Her family refused to provide her with an education due to their Orthodox religious beliefs, so Brilliant went to school on her own initiative and trained in midwifery.
+Although her biographers do not mention any direct experiences with antisemitism, they portrayed her attraction to activism as a response to racial discrimination, in contrast to her working-class Jewish comrades.

-After participating in a political demonstration, Brilliant was internally exiled to Poltava, where she met the revolutionary socialist Grigory Gershuni.
-Through him, Brilliant joined the Socialist-Revolutionary Party (PSR) after it was founded in 1902.
+After participating in a political demonstration, Brilliant was internally exiled to Poltava, where she met the revolutionary socialists Grigory Gershuni, Catherine Breshkovsky and Petr Nikolaev.
+Through them, Brilliant joined the Socialist-Revolutionary Party (PSR) after it was founded in 1902.
 She operated the party's clandestine press, distributing its literature throughout the country.
+But peaceful activism did not satisfy her and she pushed for the party to involve her in more revolutionary activism.
 In 1904, she joined the SR Combat Organization, under the recommendation of Boris Savinkov.
-She then dedicated herself fully to revolutionary activism.
-Her comrades from the time reported that she appeared to be extremely depressed.
-She restricted her activities to the service of the organisation, for which she manufactured improvised explosive devices.
-She was not personally interested in political theory; to Brilliant, terrorism represented the essence of the socialist revolution.
-She was motivated to join the combat organisation mainly by idealism.